Edward-Yi/Digits/index.md

 <p>Run the app with: <strong>meteor npm run start</strong></p>

-<p><strong>Regarding the bcrypt warning:</strong> installing bcrypt is more difficult than it is shown.
+<p><strong>Regarding the bcrypt warning:</strong> installing bcrypt is more difficult than the prompt shows.
 And, it is safe to ignore this warning in the initial stages of development.</p>

 <h2>Pages Walkthrough</h2>